 Sarah is listed in Best Lawyers.
 Sarah is ranked by Lexpert as one of Toronto's Leading Practitioners of Family Law.
 She is a Fellow of the International Academy of Family Lawyers, a worldwide organization of family lawyers recognized by their peers as leading lawyers in their countries.
 Sarah is the past President of the Canadian Chapter of the Academy.
-Sarah is a member of the Law Alumni Association Council of the University of Toronto Faculty of Law.
-She also serves as a Director of the Toronto Lawyers Association and is Chair of the Family and Estates Committee of that organization.
+She is a past Director of the Toronto Lawyers Association and past Chair of the Family and Estates Committee of that organization.
+Sarah is a past member of the Law Alumni Association Council of the University of Toronto Faculty of Law.
 Sarah speaks and writes frequently on family law issues.

 Sarah graduated from Queen's University with an Honours Bachelor of Arts in 1986 and a Master of Arts in 1989.
 She graduated with an LL.B. from the University of Toronto in 1991.
-Sarah served as Law Clerk to Mr Justice Peter Cory at the Supreme Court of Canada in 1991-1992 and was called to the Ontario Bar in 1993.
-She was counsel to the Ontario Law Reform Commission and since 1993 has practiced as a family lawyer.